 - 1. Developing an understanding of transacting electronically and emerging technology for the same. - 2.
 Familiarizing the students with the concepts of EDI and Knowledge Management for e-Commerce. - 3.
 Introduce the students to the government initiatives for e-business. - 4.
-Discuss the significance of electronic payments. - 5.
 Develop an appreciation of strategies for e-Business.